bloodmc/GriefDefenderDoc/docs/wiki/basic/Options.md

 ```

-See [Prefixes, Suffixes & Meta](https://luckperms.net/wiki/Prefixes,-Suffixes-&-Meta) and [Meta Commands](https://luckperms.net/wiki/Meta-Commands) for more information on how to use it directly in LuckPerms
+See [Prefixes, Suffixes & Meta](https://luckperms.net/wiki/Prefixes,-Suffixes-&-Meta) and [Luckperms - Meta Commands](https://luckperms.net/wiki/Meta-Commands) for more information on how to use it directly in LuckPerms

 ## Global Options